Skip to main content

 Best for: Literature reviews with structured data extraction

-Elicit doesn't just cite papers:it extracts structured information from them.
+Elicit doesn't just cite papers.
+Uit extracts structured information from them.
 Ask a research question, and it finds papers, extracts key findings, and lets you compare across studies.
+See our Elicit alternatives guide for more options.

 How citations work: